waywardphilosopher/parami/src/data/blog/Ethics/2026-09-10-kants-right-to-lie.md

 And yet… surely there are times when we can lie…

-What we’ll do today is our usual trick of close-reading.
+What we’ll do today some close-reading.
 We’ll do this in groups.
 Then, once we have got the basic argument clear in our minds, we’re going to explore some of the limitations of it.

 ## **Close Reading**

-Just as a reminder… these are the rules for close reading.
+These are the rules for close reading.
 We have five pages to read.

 In your groups: